Why should you invest in Malaysia? For starters, you should know that the country is strategically located in Southeast Asia, with a

 Foreign Investment in Malaysia

 A foreign company can also run a business in Malaysia by establishing a Representative Office (“RE”) or Regional Office (“RO”).
-This office will give you the opportunity to evaluate your business prospects in the country before committing into a permanent investment in Malaysia.
+This office will give you the opportunity to evaluate your business prospects in the country before committing to a permanent investment in Malaysia.

 The RE or RO can only stand for its head office to perform its duties and cannot engage in any commercial activities on its own.

-It can carry out the activities to enhance bilateral trade relations and encourage
+It can carry out activities to enhance bilateral trade relations and encourage the

 The office will be financed from outside the country and its sphere of influence will be limited to the region it would function in.
 You are not permitted to set up a RE or RO without the consent of the Malaysian Government.